 Q: How do I apply for a PSC certificate?

 A: Applicants for a PSC certificate must file a formal application in accordance with the Commission's Rules of Practice and Procedure.
 (Note in particular the requirements for certificate applications contained in Rule 21.)
 Certificates are granted by a formal decision of the Commission.
-The decision granting a certificate will typically give the applicant 120 days to make various required filings with the License Section (insurance certificates, drug and alcohol testing information, etc.).
+The decision granting a certificate will typically give the applicant 120 days to make various required filings with the License Section (posting proof of insurance via efile insurance online, drug and alcohol testing information, etc.).
 Once these requirements are met, the applicant is sent a letter advising that operations may commence.